crimeraaa/dst-shellbells/README_OR_PERISH.md

     Our new distance for this note is: current distance + previous duration = 0.25 + 0.125

-Meaning Pitch `"D4"` is a 1/4th + 1/8th duration away from the start, or equivalent to a dotted 1/4th! (`"1/4*"`) Of course in *this* case you could just use a `"1/4*"` duration.
+Meaning Pitch `"D4"` is a 1/4th + 1/8th duration away from the start, or equivalent to a dotted 1/4th or `"1/4*"`!
+Of course in *this* case you could just use a `"1/4*"` duration.
 But this helps you achieve super specific durations!
 Like...

     { "C4", t = "1/4" },
     { 0,    t = "1/16"},
     { "D4", t = "1/8*"},

 We effectively turned pitch `"C4"` into a "1/4" + "1/16" duration, meaning the next nonzero pitch will be that duration away from pitch `"C4"`.
 In this case the next nonzero pitch is pitch `"D4"`, so it will be "1/4" + "1/16" duration away from pitch `"C4"`, or distance (0.25 + 0.0625, or 0.3125) away from the start.
 Why use this?
 Because no sane duration in Western Music Theory is in itself equivalent to 1/4 + 1/16th, thus we have to combine 2 basic durations to get that value.
-You could probably do something dumb like a very obscure quarter tuplet for this, but at that point why *don't* you jut tie the note?
+You could probably do something strange like a very obscure quarter tuplet for this, but at that point why *don't* you jut tie the note?